exercism/automated-mentoring-support/docs/comment_copy_guidelines.md

 - Avoid words like "just", "simply", "obviously", which can come across as
   condescending: if the comment is necessary, it was _obviously_ not _obvious_.
 - Avoid making assumptions about what people know and don't know.
-The only exception is knowledge from earlier tracks in the _core_ exercises only.
-Avoid "as you know", "as you remember", "as you learned", "now that we all undertstand x", because even though something was said, the person doesn't necessarily understood it.
+The only exception is knowledge from already completed _core_ exercises.
+Avoid "as you know", "as you remember", "as you learned", "now that we all understand x", because even though something was said, the person doesn't necessarily understand it.

 ### Early exercises